Why We Need Prompt Drift: Understanding the Importance of Monitoring in Generative AI

 With PDI monitoring ON:

-Semantic divergence score rises as vocabulary shifts.
+The semantic divergence score rises as vocabulary shifts.

 Retriever degradation metrics confirm declining recall.